rrpronaldo/Portfolio-Data_Science/README.md

-# Data Science / Machine Learning Portfolio
+# Data Science Portfolio

-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+This repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks.

-_Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._
+_Note: Data used in the projects is for demonstration purposes only._

 ## Contents